 GMAT / GRE

-All applicants must take the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
+Unless otherwise directed, all applicants must take the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
 Scores are valid for five years post exam date.
 If your score is expiring, you must submit your application prior to expiration.
 While we accept either the GMAT or GRE, we prefer the GMAT due to its long history as an MSA entrance exam.

 GMAT test registration information is available at www.mba.com.
 Use the WFU MS in Accountancy code R5F-NS-06.

 GRE test registration information is available at www.ets.org/gre.
 Use the Wake Forest MS Accountancy institution code 1155.

 TOEFL / IELTS